demophoon/dotfiles/README.md

 On Mac:
     You will want to install Homebrew (http://brew.sh/) and run `brew bundle Brewfile` before you run the command above.
+    Run the following command on in a mac terminal to apply osx settings.

+    source ./.osx
+    sudo reboot

 Or pull down the repository and run `setup.sh` to let the magic happen.